krontech/chronos-gui-2/util/readme.txt

 	- com.krontech.chronos.conf: Configuration file for D-Bus, to allow the service to start.
 See it for installation instructions.

-	- designer.sh: Launch QT Designer via this script, to set the correct env var so you get the custom widgets the UI uses.
+	- designer.sh: Launch Qt Designer via this script, to set the correct env var so you get the custom widgets the UI uses.

+	- creator.sh: (Backup if Designer doesn't work.)
+Launch Qt Creator via this script, to set the correct env var so you get the custom widgets the UI uses.

 	- fbdev.py: Example script for accessing the linux framebuffer.
+(Runs on camera.)

 	- stats*: Collect stats from dev machines.
 Used primarily to profile performance problems.
 		- stats.node.js: The stats server, collecting data and writing it to stats_reported/.
 Launch with `node stats.node.js`.